rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid. ^1427

-You heard me say to you, I am going away, and I will come to you.
+You heard me say to you, 'I am going away, and I will come to you.'
 If you loved me, you would have rejoiced, because I am going to the Father, for the Father is greater than I. ^1428

 And now I have told you before it takes place, so that when it does take place you may believe. ^1429